lawsonM525/MysteryHub/README.md

 [✅] **Must store data for each user (could be files the user uploaded, comments the user has made, personal information about the user, etc) and each user must be able to manage/edit their data in some way.**
 - Users can update their profile dynamically including personal information, biography, and profile pictures
-- User-generated content like comments, liked posts, and saved articles are all tracked and manageable
+- User-generated content like comments, liked posts, and saved articles are all stored in json files and manageable/editable
 - All data is persistently stored in JSON files with proper data structure and relationships

 [✅] **Must be dynamic: pages must change via interactivity with the user or when changes happen on the server.**
-- The site features numerous interactive elements that update content without page reloads
+- The site features numerous interactive elements that update content once it is changed, eg Updating user profile / adding a new blog post / liking a blog post / commenting on a blog post / saving a blog post / deleting a blog post / deleting a user
-- JavaScript-powered dynamic content loading and modification
+- We use JS for the dynamic content loading and modification
-- Real-time feedback for user actions like liking, commenting, and saving content
+- Real-time display changes for user actions like liking, commenting, and saving content

 [✅] **Must have parts that are constructed dynamically without hardwired limitations.**
-- Blog posts, user profiles, and game elements are all dynamically generated based on data
+- Blog posts, user profiles (the section that shows saved and created cases/posts), and the hangman game are all dynamically generated
-- Content displays adjust based on available data rather than fixed layouts
+- Content displays, especially in the Case Files page, adjust based on available data rather than fixed layouts
 - Adaptive interfaces that respond to user actions and content changes

 [✅] **Must include a feature (e.g from W3schools) or optional topic in Web programming that you researched on your own, understood it and integrated it.**